hftbattle/documentation/en/HFAQ.md

 ##### Q: How to submit a strategy for the control testing??

-A: To submit a strategy for the control testing, change the "Day set" trigger on the main arena's page from "Training" to the "Control" value..
+A: To submit a strategy for the control testing, change the "Day set" trigger on the main arena's page from "Training" to the "Control" value.
 A participant is provided with {{ book["constraint.daily_control_submissions.ru.nom"] }} submisiions in the control mode.

 ---